 If creative Kiwiana dining is your thing, read on!

-If fine-dining on locally sourced food created by a boundary-pushing imaginative Chilean chef on a tiny street at the back of Christchurch’s Port Hills sounds like you, then pour yourself a wine and settle in for a read and a drool through my photo gallery.
+If fine-dining on locally sourced food (including bugs and moss) created by a boundary-pushing imaginative Chilean chef on a tiny street at the back of Christchurch’s Port Hills sounds like you, then pour yourself a wine and settle in for a read and a drool through my photo gallery.

 It was a chilly winter’s night when we arrived at award-winning Roots Restaurant in Lyttelton for what was to be an evening of not just eating and drinking, but of my horizons being widened and stretched into places that were way beyond my imagination and certainly beyond what I thought my taste buds would bear.